-After conducting an extensive review of the many crypto wallets available in Australia, we have devised our list of the best storage solutions in the market today.
+After conducting an extensive review of the many crypto wallets, we have devised our list of the best crypto wallets in Australia.
 To craft our list, we have compared several wallets based on features like security standards employed, ease of use, etc.

 Best for beginners

 With one of the largest verified customer bases in the world, Coinbase’s native wallet solution is the perfect beginner solution.
 This is for anyone looking to buy, sell, store, and stake digital assets.
 To elaborate, the Coinbase wallet is designed to enable seamless crypto exchanges between different addresses while providing clients with a high degree of security.
 This is thanks to its use of techniques such as 2-FA (two-factor authentication).